 Groundwater levels in the Plan Area range from about 10 feet to 400 feet below the ground surface.
 A large cone of depression under the Fresno/Clovis metropolitan area has developed.
 Figure 3-1 is a chart illustrating the decline in average water level in the Plan Area in recent years.
-Figure 3-2 shows hydrographs of selected wells within the Plan Area, showing the decline in groundwater levels for wells in the Fresno/Clovis metropolitan area since the 1950's.
-There is also a mound that has formed in the area of the Fresno-Clovis Regional Wastewater Treatment Facility located south and west of the City of Fresno.
+Figure 3-2 shows hydrographs of selected wells within the Plan Area, showing the decline in groundwater levels for wells in the Fresno/Clovis metropolitan area of the Fresno-Clovis Regional Wastewater Treatment Facility located south and west of the City of Fresno.